Skip to content

 Where to Eat and Drink on Division/Clinton

 Begin where Division Street’s heralded food scene got its start back in 1999: Stumptown Coffee Roasters.
 With brewers, grinders and beans by the bag, this neighborhood café is home to more than just expertly brewed joe.
-This jam-packed neighborhood has an endless list of incredible restaurants.

 oysters on a table